 Citizenship for Military Spouses: A Comprehensive Guide To Obtaining a Green Card

 Serving in the military can mean traveling the world for many years while deployed.
 While on duty, you may be lucky enough to find the person that you want to marry.
 However, it may not be that easy if they’re not a U.S. citizen.
-If you’re in the military marrying a non-U.S. citizen, being together always isn’t as simple as saying “I do.”
+If you’re in the military and marrying a non-U.S. citizen, being together always isn’t as simple as saying “I do.”

 The following is a guide to help you navigate the military spouse green card process to ensure your spouse is able to gain legal residence in the United States.